Public Holidays in El Salvador 2026 – National & Catholic Holidays

 Frequently Asked Questions (FAQs)

-How many public holidays does El Salvador have in 2025?
+How many public holidays does El Salvador have?

-El Salvador observes about 13–14 national public and religious holidays in 2025.
+El Salvador observes around 13–14 national public and religious holidays each year.

 Is Holy Saturday a public holiday in El Salvador?

 Yes.
-Holy Saturday is listed among the official public holidays in 2025.
+Holy Saturday is listed among the official public holidays.

 Are Mother’s Day and Father’s Day official holidays in El Salvador?